 The first is that it helps to build a brand reputation.
 Every company should be especially known for a particular characteristic.

-This information should be adequately passed on to the company’s staff to ensure they benefit the company regardless of people’s unique qualities.
+This information should be adequately passed on to the company’s staff to ensure that they benefit the company regardless of people’s unique qualities.

 Diversity and inclusion also help companies gain the trust of their customers because commitment is incorporated into a strategy that is reflected in every staff member’s operation.